buttplugio/buttplug-csharp/README.md

     - Rez Trancevibrator
     - Vorze Cyclone X10
     - RealTouch
-  - Serial Devices
-    - ErosTek ET312B
   - Other Devices
     - Xbox Compatible Gamepads (XInput, Vibration Control Only)

+Operating System support is as follows:

+- Windows 10 - Creators Update (15063, April 2017) or later
+  - All Devices

 - Windows 7/8 and 10 pre 15063
-  - Serial Devices
-    - ErosTek ET312B
-  - USB Devices
-    - Rez Trancevibrator
-    - Vorze Cyclone X10
-    - RealTouch
-  - Other Devices
+  - All USB/Serial/Other Devices (No Bluetooth)
-    - Xbox Compatible Gamepads (XInput, Vibration Control Only)

 - Linux/Mac (Mono)
-  - Serial Devices
-    - ErosTek ET312B
-  - USB Devices
+  - All USB/Serial Devices (No Bluetooth, No XInput)

-    - Rez Trancevibrator
-    - Vorze Cyclone X10
-    - RealTouch
+- Android/iOS (Xamarin)
+  - All Bluetooth LE devices (No USB, No XInput, No Serial)

 Check [https://buttplug.io](https://buttplug.io) for a list a fully up-to-date list of supported hardware, as well as planned hardware